jbequ5/SAGE-Enigma-Subnet/Subsystems/Solve.md

 ## Current Limitations and Planned Improvements

-**Current (v0.9.12+)**: 60/40 scoring split with explicit global re-scoring tolerance, ByteRover MAU, AHE integration, dual-level meta-tuning.
+**Current (v0.9.13)**: 60/40 scoring split with explicit global re-scoring tolerance, ByteRover MAU, AHE integration, dual-level meta-tuning, local gating for EM lightness.
 **Planned**: Dynamic tuning of the 60/40 ratio itself, stronger temporal graph edges, automated fragment utility prediction for Training.

 ## Why the Solve Subsystem Matters

 Solve is the gatekeeper that protects the entire SAGE flywheel.
 The 60/40 scoring rule — 60% immediate quality + 40% predicted future impact — combined with global re-scoring tolerance and the full set of deterministic gates, makes Solve a rigorously intelligent foundation that continuously trends toward optimal quality control and prevents piggybacking.
-The combination of 7D verifier self-check, hardened EFS formula, ByteRover MAU reinforcement, deterministic decision tree, AHE adversarial hardening, and dual-level meta-tuning ensures that only high-signal, high-utility fragments advance.
+The combination of 7D verifier self-check, hardened EFS formula, ByteRover MAU reinforcement, deterministic decision tree, AHE adversarial hardening, and dual-level meta-tuning ensures that only high-signal, high-utility fragments advance to global Strategy and the Intelligence Subsystem.